viniciusferreira7/algorithm-challenge-cli/src/algorithms/generate-prime-numbers/readme.md

 ## Extra Challenge

- [ ] Modify the generatePrimeNumbers function to return the sum of all prime numbers up to the given value n.
+ [X] Modify the generatePrimeNumbers function to return all prime numbers up to the given value n.